-Actually the only one you really need to impress is your skin, caring for it by choosing proper clothing.
-Avoid wool and synthetic fibres as they can cause irritation to the skin, always prefer cotton clothing.
+Actually, the only one you really need to impress is your skin, caring for it by choosing the proper clothing.
+Avoid wool and synthetic fibers as they can cause irritation to the skin, always prefer cotton clothing.
 Don’t use too much clothing on the atopic baby/child.
 Remove all tags that can graze the skin.

-Keep your clothes off bleach and softeners, try to minimize the use of detergents, always choosing softer ones.
+Keep your clothes off bleach and softeners, minimize the use of detergents, and always choose softer ones.
 After washing always rinse your clothing really well.

 Keep a good environment

 During winter don’t overheat your home.

 Make sure to avoid objects that can accumulate a lot of dust (carpets, furry rugs, pillows or toys, mattresses or quilts made of feathers…).
 But don’t deprive your children from their pets, unless there is a known allergy to them.

 As with any other child or adult, sun protection is mandatory.

 Avoid sun exposure between 11h – 16h, and direct exposure even during other hours.
 Children under the age of 3 should also avoid being in the sun.
 Don’t forget the t-shirt, hat and sunglasses.
 Apply sunscreen regularly, with high SPF and preferably with 100% mineral filters.

 Physical exercise is important to keep healthy and stress-free.
 However, excessive perspiration can worsen the itchiness.

 During an outbreak, please avoid sea or pool water.